ChrisMcKee1/llm-framework-evaluation/docs/5_comparative_analysis.md

-# 5. Comparative Analysis and Summary
+# 5. Comparative Analysis and Summary (2025 Edition)

 > [!NOTE]
-> This comprehensive analysis synthesizes the insights from our hands-on exploration of both frameworks, providing decision-making guidance based on real-world implementation experience.
+> This comprehensive analysis synthesizes the 2025 insights from our hands-on exploration of both frameworks, providing decision-making guidance based on production-ready implementation experience with the latest capabilities.

-## 5.1 Architectural Deep Dive: Multi-Agent Capabilities
+## 5.1 Architectural Deep Dive: 2025 Multi-Agent Capabilities

-### 5.1.1 LangChain's Multi-Agent Architecture (2024)
+### 5.1.1 LangChain's Multi-Agent Architecture (2025)

 LangChain leverages LangGraph for multi-agent systems with three primary patterns: